- Download our Moving to Toronto Guide (PDF)

 Leaside

-Leaside is always in demand and its housing prices reflect this.
-In addition to a good selection of schools, it is known for its family-friendly parks, good public transit and handy shopping.
+Leaside is always in demand, and its housing prices reflect this.
+In addition to a good selection of schools, Leaside is known for its family-friendly parks, good public transit, and handy shopping.
+The new Eglinton Crosstown Light Rail Transit (LRT) will further enhance connectivity, with the new Leaside Station improving travel times significantly.
+The area's amenities and convenient location make it highly appealing to families looking for a well-rounded neighbourhood with everything they need close by.

 Guildwood